aserravalle/Transfer_Learning_Radiology_Classifier/README.md

  - Not optimization or building new layers

  # Performance
- Model had 100% accuracy on validation data
+ Model had 100% accuracy on validation data.
+This suggests overfitting.
+Will repeat using a larger validation set.